YuriSizuku/GalgameReverse/README.md

 # GalgameReverse
-Some method of extracting or packing about galgame.
+Some method of extracting or packing galgame.
+With the list:
+> Onscripter .nt3 script extract